 In Needham, aging populations are continuing to grow, estimated to be 27% of the demographic by 2020, according to the Public Health Department.
 A key consideration for aging residents is how to effectively remain in the community and in their homes, while maintaining mobility.
-Enter the Department of Orthopaedics at BID–Needham, which focuses exclusively on patient care and getting patients back to full mobility.
+Enter the Department of Orthopedics at BID Needham, which focuses exclusively on patient care and getting patients back to full mobility.

-Chief of the department, Kathryn Grannatt, MD, has collaboratively worked with Fogarty and the hospital administration to make Needham a center of orthopaedic excellence.
-Together, they’ve established what Dr. Grannatt sees as an exceptional place for clinicians and patients: “We have been able to build this program, tripling the size of the department, and are now delivering comprehensive orthopaedic care right here at home.”
+Chief of the department, Kathryn Grannatt, MD, has collaboratively worked with Fogarty and the hospital administration to make Needham a center of orthopedic excellence.
+Together, they’ve established what Dr. Grannatt sees as an exceptional place for clinicians and patients: “We have been able to build this program, tripling the size of the department, and are now delivering comprehensive orthopedic care right here at home.”

 A recent addition to the department, hand surgeon Carl Harper, MD, feels strongly that this is not just a community hospital, but a world-class place where “leaders in their field operate and work.
 And it just happens to be located in Needham.”

-The department offers a full range of orthopaedic services, including general orthopaedics and fracture care, but also high-level sub-specialty care including total joint replacement, hand and upper extremity, foot and ankle, sports medicine and shoulder, as well as treatment for the back and neck in the Spine Center.
-Another unique factor in the region is the hand and upper extremity service, which is comprised of both orthopaedic and plastic surgeons working together to best address the patient’s reconstructive needs.
+The department offers a full range of orthopedic services, including general orthopedics and fracture care, but also high-level sub-specialty care including total joint replacement, hand and upper extremity, foot and ankle, sports medicine and shoulder, as well as treatment for the back and neck in the Spine Center.
+Another unique factor in the region is the hand and upper extremity service, which is comprised of both orthopedic and plastic surgeons working together to best address the patient’s reconstructive needs.